 Some businesses prefer to use a technology solution to monitor, enforce and report on compliance activities.
 This may come with its own challenges such as lack of overall company “buy in” especially between departments and the presence of inadequate company technology capabilities.

-Internal audits should be periodically conducted by the business to continuously improve the compliance program through monitoring, root cause analysis and ensure that corrective actions for noncompliance are executed.
+Internal audits should be periodically conducted to continuously improve the compliance program through monitoring, root cause analysis and ensure that corrective actions for noncompliance are executed.

 In Conclusion – Regulatory Compliance Risk Management

 Regulatory Compliance Risk Management is an area that no business can afford to ignore because of the high risks to the business.
 An integrated compliance risk management program allows for greater coordination and collaboration between compliance and the rest of the business, ultimately leading to a more consistent approach to risk management.

 To discuss a bit more about compliance activities and risk management specific to your business, book a NO OBLIGATION 30-minute Strategy Call